ArcadianDC509/Hardware-Hacking-Presentation/README.md

 https://www.blackhillsinfosec.com/dumping-firmware-with-the-ch341a-programmer/

 ## Notes and Caveates
 - Devices that require more memory do not use EEPROM for the main file system.
-However embeded devices that are small are likely to still use EEPROM as the primary memory location
+However embeded devices that are small are likely to still use EEPROM as the perminant memory location that is decompressed and written to in use memeory
 - There are ways to get access to the file system through hardware debugging ports that use UART or SPI.
-- Over the air updates are used to update firmware over the air, as the name implies, and can reduce the need to physically open up devices.
+- Over the air updates are used to update firmware over the air, as the name implies, and can reduce the need to physically open up devices. ( so I have been told )

 ## Notes on file systems